-Fourteen prominent Australasian environmental restoration organisations have announced the formation of a consortium to collaboratively support the objectives of the UN Decade on Ecosystem Restoration – with more in the process of signing up.
+Fourteen prominent Australian environmental organisations have announced the formation of a Restoration Decade Alliance to support the objectives of the UN Decade on Ecosystem Restoration – with more in the process of signing up.

-“This UN Decade Consortium will accelerate the sharing of knowledge and skills from all of Australia’s leading restoration organisations, each of which has a unique specialisation to offer,” said Prof. Bruce Clarkson, Chair of SERA
+“The Restoration Decade Alliance will accelerate the sharing of knowledge and skills from all of Australia’s leading restoration organisations, each of which has a unique specialisation to offer,” said Prof. Bruce Clarkson, Chair of SERA

 This will enrich the practice of restoration right across the country, encouraging us all to work with natural processes to help our soils, waters, and plant and animal communities recover to the extent possible.”

 Against a backdrop of environmental crises, the Alliance urges concerted support of the UN Decade on Ecosystem Restoration by all sectors of society – policy makers, industry and communities – to retain ecosystems, reduce our impacts on them and to repair ecosystems to optimise potential for humanity to revive the natural world that supports us all.

 “There has never been a more urgent time for all of us to pull together and ramp up efforts to reverse the damage done to our ecosystems, whilst curbing the impacts that will result in future degradation.
 The COVID-19 pandemic and 2019-2020 bushfire crisis are a stark reminder for us of the inextricable links between human and environmental health,” said Gary Howling, CEO of Great Eastern Ranges Initiative.